tansique-17/Password-Generator/README.md

 ---
 ## Menu Bar
-1. About: Displays information about the application (version and creator).
+**1. About: Displays information about the application (version and creator).
-2. Exit: Closes the application.
+2. Exit: Closes the application.**
 ---

 ## Example Usage